kubernetes-sigs/aws-ebs-csi-driver/docs/makefile.md

 ## E2E Tests

 Run E2E tests against a cluster created by `make cluster/create`.
 You must pass the same `CLUSTER_TYPE` and `CLUSTER_NAME` as used when creating the cluster.
+You must have already run `make cluster/image` to build the image for the cluster, or provide an image of your own.

 Alternatively, you may run on an externally created cluster by passing `CLUSTER_TYPE` (required to determine which `values.yaml` to deploy) and `KUBECONFIG`.
 For `kops` clusters, the node IAM role should include the appropriate IAM policies to use the driver (see [the installation docs](./install.md#set-up-driver-permissions)).
 For `eksctl` clusters, the `ebs-csi-controller-sa` service account should be pre-created and setup to supply an IRSA role with the appropriate policies.